rpm-software-management/dnf-plugins-core/doc/config_manager.rst

     Show this help.

 ``--add-repo=URL``
     Add (and enable) the repo from the specified file or url.
+If it has to be added into installroot, combine it with ``--setopt=reposdir=/<installroot>/etc/yum.repos.d`` command-line option.

 ``--dump``
     Print dump of current configuration values to stdout.